nokia/SBOM-QA/README.md

 **3. fzf** – A command-line fuzzy finder with a lightweight dependency graph, ideal for minimalistic SBOM generation tests.

 **4. hugo** – A complex static site generator, representing large Go applications with many transitive dependencies.

+## Node.js Projects
+The Node.js folder contains five projects that showcase different popular frameworks and libraries used in JavaScript backend and real-time applications:

+**1. axios** - A promise-based HTTP client for making requests to APIs.

+**2. express** - A minimal and flexible Node.js web application framework.

+**3. nest** - A progressive Node.js framework for building efficient and scalable server-side applications.

+**4. socket.io** - Enables real-time, bidirectional communication between web clients and servers.